nyeogmi/moogle/README.md

 - `ManyToOne<A, B>`: `Map<A, B>` and `Map<B, Set<A>>`
 - `ManyToMany<A, B>`: `Map<A, Set<B>>` and `Map<B, Set<A>>`

-You can figure out which relationship you need by thinking about how many items from set B each item from set A can be associated with, and vice versa in the other direction.
+You can figure out which relationship you need by thinking about how many items from set B each item from set A can be associated with, and vice versa.

 For instance, here's an example of each relationship, as applied to vampire bats: